Tom Dine: Career

 Dine came to prominence as Executive Director of AIPAC in 1980 through 1993.
 His work with AIPAC involved extensive lobbying across the US Administration and the Congress.
 He played a main role, for example, in lobbying different branches of the US government in early 1986 over a US arms deal with Saudi Arabia.

 In 1993 through 1997, he worked for the U.S. Agency for International Development, as the Assistant Administrator for Europe and the New Independent States (NIS).
 Subsequently, he was the longest serving director of Radio Free Europe (based in Prague).
 He left this position in November 2005 to become Chief Executive Officer of the Jewish Community Federation of San Francisco.

 In April 2013, Dine was one of 100 prominent American Jews who sent a letter to Israeli Prime Minister Benjamin Netanyahu urging him to "work closely" with Secretary of State John Kerry "to devise pragmatic initiatives, consistent with Israel's security needs, which would represent Israel's readiness to make painful territorial sacrifices for the sake of peace."

-Dine is a member of Prague Society for International Cooperation, a respected NGO whose main goals are networking and the development of a new generation of responsible, well-informed leaders and thinkers.
+Dine is a member of Prague Society for International Cooperation, an NGO whose main goals are networking and the development of a new generation of responsible, well-informed leaders and thinkers.